Native Faculty

 Selected Publications:

-2014 Indigenous Landscapes and Spanish Missions: New Perspectives from Archaeology and Ethnohistory, edited by Lee M. Panich and Tsim D. Schneider.
+2014 Indigenous Landscapes and Spanish Missions: New Perspectives from Archaeology and Ethnohistory, ed. by LM Panich and TD Schneider.
 Tucson: University of Arizona Press.

 E-mail: jascott@ucsc.edu